-The first challenge for dependent case concerns the nature of case competitors.
-In M. C. Baker's (2015) formulation in (2), case competitors are described as NPs (as a cover term for NPs proper and DPs).
-M. C. Baker (2015: 197) explicitly suggests that 'true CPs', that is finite clauses introduced by a complementiser, should not participate in dependent case assignment, while non-finite complement clauses, which show nominal properties, can do so (based on data from Vinokurova 2005).
+In this chapter, we discuss in some detail additional phenomena that challenge aspects of dependent case theory.
+The first of these concerns the nature of case competitors.
+In Baker's (2015) formulation in (2), case competitors are described as NPs (as a cover term for NPs proper and DPs; we will henceforth use 'DP').
+Baker (2015: 197) explicitly suggests that 'true CPs', that is finite clauses introduced by a complementiser, should not participate in dependent case assignment, while non-finite complement clauses, which show nominal properties, can do so (based on data from Vinokurova 2005).
 Prepositional phrases, likewise, are not expected to function as case competitors inasmuch as they never undergo case marking.

-In Section 2, we discuss evidence from transitivity-sensitive dative in Romance causatives, showing that CPs and PPs can function as case competitors triggering in addition to NPs/DPs.
+In Section 2, we discuss evidence from transitivity-sensitive dative in Romance causatives, showing that CPs and PPs can function as case competitors in addition to DPs.
 Across Romance languages we find 'dependent' dative triggered by CP and, in some cases, PP arguments.
 This suggests that (2) needs to be stated in more flexible terms if it is to be extended to case alternations of this kind.
-This calls into question one of the most attractive aspects of dependent case: the claim that only categories which are case undergoers can be case triggers (M. C. Baker 2015).
+This calls into question one of the most attractive aspects of dependent case: the claim that only categories which are case undergoers can be case triggers (Baker 2015).
 In fact, one attractive rationale for the existence of morphological case is that it exists in order to render XPs of the same category distinct at the point of spell-out, to meet a distinctness requirement (N. Richards 2010).
-M. C. Baker (2015) is sympathetic to this view, noting that it is both compatible with the dependent case approach and similar to it.
+Baker (2015) is sympathetic to this view, noting that it is both compatible with the dependent case approach and similar to it.
 If the categorial specification of the two XPs in a dependent case configuration can be distinct, however, then this suggests that the need for distinctness cannot be the underlying motivation for dependent case.
 We further argue, in Section 2, that there are advantages to modelling the assignment of dative in Romance causatives via Cyclic Agree (Béjar & Rezac 2009), paving the way for our discussion of global case splits in Section 3.